obed-vazquez/verse-maker/README.md

 ### 2.1) Summary of set up
 You will require access to the project tools and they are not listed or described in here.
+To protect the main branch of the repo please execute the [text](main-protection-win.bat) file after cloning the repo.

 ## 4) What are the Contribution guidelines?